wimil/lighthouse-graphql-jwt-auth/README.md

 ## Install
 `composer require wimil/lighthouse-graphql-jwt-auth`

-## Usage
+## Documentation
-Write a few lines about the usage of this package.
+Find the detailed documentation in the [documentation site](https://lighthouse-graphql-jwt-auth.netlify.app/#/)

 ## Testing
 Run the tests with: